- MRI cancer detection is possible. MRI provides excellent soft-tissue contrast.

 But that isn’t the only reason MRI is one of the best tools for early cancer detection.
 It is also one of the safest.

-Through partner facility locations across the United States, Ezra offers comprehensive MRI scanning packages like the Ezra Full-Body and Full-Body Plus.
-They also offer a prostate MRI that uses IV contrast material, a low-dose CT scan for evaluating lung cancer and coronary artery disease, and 3D mammograms in select markets.
+Through partner facility locations across the United States, ezra offers comprehensive MRI scanning packages like the ezra Full Body and Full-Body Plus.

 MRI uses strong magnets and radiofrequency pulses to generate signals from the body.
 In real-time, the signals are recorded, processed by computers, and displayed as images.
 Radiologists may view images digitally or as film.